Contributing to Apache Camel

 First of all, thank you for having an interest in contributing to Apache Camel.

-Want to do some hacking on Camel?
+- Want to do some hacking on Camel?
 Try surfing our issue tracker for open issues or features that need to be implemented.
-Take ownership of an issue and try to fix it.
+Take ownership of a particular issue, and try to fix it.

 Identify areas you can contribute first.
 You don’t have to be an expert in an area, the Apache Camel developers are available to offer help and guidance.

 Introduce yourself on the developer’s mailing list, tell us what area of work or problem you wish to address in Camel.
 Create a draft of your solution, this can be simple 1-2 sentences on the change you wish to make.
 Try to be as specific as you can: include a short description of your intent, what you tried and what didn’t work, or what you need help with.
 The best way of approaching the developers is by describing what you would like to work on and asking specific questions on how to get started.
 We’ll do our best to guide you and help you make your contribution.

 We also participate in Google Summer of Code and Outreachy programs; for information about those look at those program websites.
 If you wish to participate in either of those follow the guidelines and schedule set by those programs.
 If you are unsure please reach out via official communication channels of those programs, or ask on the developer’s mailing list for help.

 Apache Camel is an Apache Software Foundation project, all communication is done in the open on the project mailing lists.
 You can read more on the reasoning behind this to get a better understanding of this.